 In a difficult job market, you may have a tough time finding a job.
-Whether you've just graduated, were recently laid off, or you are ready to change jobs, looking for a new job – or being unemployed – can be difficult.
+Whether you've just graduated or were recently laid off, looking for a new job or being unemployed can be difficult.

 But it's important to keep things in perspective as you continue your job hunt.
 Read on for our top tips on how to deal with being unemployed.